rvm/tf/README.md

 # Deryls Testing Framework

-Plugable framework for testing shell scripts (at least now).
+DTF is a pluggable framework for testing shell scripts (at least now).
+DTF also is an umbrella which incorporates (eventually) multiple gems, each of which provides additional functionality to DTF.
+DTF is the skeleton upon which all other dtf-* gems build.

 ## Usage